syncfusion-content/maui-docs/MAUI/Circular-Charts/DataLabels.md

 Data labels can be customized by using the [DataLabelSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularSeries.html#Syncfusion_Maui_Charts_CircularSeries_DataLabelSettings) property of chart series.
 For customizing, need to create an instance of [CircularDataLabelSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularDataLabelSettings.html) and set to the [DataLabelSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularSeries.html#Syncfusion_Maui_Charts_CircularSeries_DataLabelSettings) property.
 Following properties are used to customize the data labels which are available in [CircularDataLabelSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularDataLabelSettings.html).

-* [LabelPosition](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularDataLabelSettings.html#Syncfusion_Maui_Charts_CircularDataLabelSettings_LabelPosition) - Gets or sets the data label position, either inside or outside of the chart segment.
+* [LabelPosition]() - Gets or sets the data label position, either inside or outside of the chart segment.
-* [SmartLabelAlignment](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularDataLabelSettings.html#Syncfusion_Maui_Charts_CircularDataLabelSettings_SmartLabelAlignment) - Gets or sets the option to smartly arrange the data labels to avoid intersection when labels overlap.
+* [SmartLabelAlignment]() - Gets or sets the option to smartly arrange the data labels to avoid intersection when labels overlap.
 * [UseSeriesPalette](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartDataLabelSettings.html#Syncfusion_Maui_Charts_ChartDataLabelSettings_UseSeriesPalette) - Gets or sets a value indicating whether the data label should reflect the series interior.
-* [ConnectorLineSettings](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.CircularDataLabelSettings.html#Syncfusion_Maui_Charts_CircularDataLabelSettings_ConnectorLineSettings) - Gets or sets the options for customizing the appearance of the data label connector line.
+* [ConnectorLineStyle]() - Gets or sets the options for customizing the appearance of the data label connector line.
 * [LabelStyle](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.ChartDataLabelSettings.html#Syncfusion_Maui_Charts_ChartDataLabelSettings_LabelStyle) - Gets or sets the options for customizing the data labels.

 N> Data label support is applicable only for [PieSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.PieSeries.html) and [DoughnutSeries](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Charts.DoughnutSeries.html) chart types.